Quantum-to-classical transition and imprints of continuous spontaneous localization in classical bouncing universes: Squeezing of quantum states associated with tensor modes in the matter bounce

 We have also independently solved the differential equations~(\ref{eq:s-eom}) using {\sl Mathematica}\/~\cite{Mathematica} to check the validity of the analytical solution for $r_k$.
 The numerical solution has also been plotted in the figure.
 The agreement between the solutions clearly indicate the extent of accuracy of the analytical solutions.
 It is evident from the figure that the wave function associated with the quantum state $\psi_\k$ is increasingly squeezed as the universe evolves, reaching a maximum at the bounce.
-In fact, it is this behavior which was reflected in the behavior of the Wigner function (which had peaks about $u_\k=0$) we had considered earlier.
+In fact, it is this behavior which was reflected in the behavior of the Wigner function (which had peaks about $u_\k^{\rm R}=0$) we had considered earlier.
 While there are similarities in the behavior with what occurs in inflation, there are some crucial differences as well.
 In inflation, the parameter increases indefinitely with the duration of inflation~\cite{jerome-2012}.
 For a duration corresponding to about $60$ e-folds of inflation, as is typically required to overcome the horizon problem, $r_k$ is found to grow to about $10^2$ or so.
 We find that $r_k$ grows to the same order of magnitude in the matter bounce as well.
-In accordance with the Heisenberg's uncertainty principle, squeezing of the quantum state about $u_{\k}=0$ gives infinite possibilities of the momentum variable $p_{\k}$.
+However, we should clarify that the exact extent of the growth of $r_k$ will depend on when the modes leave the Hubble radius during the contracting phase prior to the bounce.
+In accordance with the Heisenberg's uncertainty principle, squeezing of the quantum state about $u_{\k}^{\rm R}=0$ gives infinite possibilities of the momentum variable $p_{\k}^{\rm R}$.
 Hence, a squeezed state is not strictly a classical state.
 But, it has been argued that in a strongly squeezed quantum state, the vacuum expectation values and the stochastic mean are indistinguishable, if the perturbations are assumed to be realizations of a classical stochastic process~\cite{dcp}.
-In such a sense, one can argue that in the extreme squeezed limit the quantum state 'turns' classical.
-However, in contrast to inflation where the growth seems indefinite, in the matter bounce, the parameter $r_k$ begins to decrease as the universe begins to expand.
+In fact, this comment can be expected to be true for fluctuations about the mean as well.
+In such a sense, one can argue that in the extreme squeezed limit the quantum state `turns' classical.
+However, in contrast to inflation where the growth seems indefinite, in the matter bounce, the parameter~$r_k$ begins to decrease as the universe begins to expand.
 This interesting behavior may point to crucial differences between the quantum-to-classical transition in inflation and bounces and seem to require further study.